 “What’s the difference between punishing someone for being a stereotype and rewarding them if they’re not?”
 The question Luce ‘s protagonist asks halfway through the film is the perfect way to sum up what Julius Onah’s clever, compelling, controversial drama is all about.
-Based on JC Lee’s acclaimed play with the same name, Luce is one of those complex, thought-provoking, excellently written films you rarely come across these days.
+Based on JC Lee’s acclaimed play with the same name, Luce is one of those exquisitely complex films you rarely come across these days.
 It’s one of those movies that susprises you till the very end with its unpredictable twists, and it’s also a story that approaches a series of important themes by raising questions you will find yourself thinking about for a long time after you’ve seen it.

 At the very centre of most of these questions is Luce‘s enigmatic protagonist, whom the film is named after.
 Played to perfection by Kelvin Harrison Jr., our main character is a high school boy who appears to be burdened with many responsibilities, starting with his own name, which quite literally means “light”.
 Diligent pupil and successful athlete, Luce is an African American teenager who has been turned into a poster boy for the American Dream by the adults in his life.

 Partially responsible for Luce’s unusual predicament are his parents, Amy and Peter (Naomi Watts and Tim Roth), who adopted him from a war-torn country where he was destined to become a child soldier.
 And, though many years (and many therapy sessions) have gone by since he left Eritrea, his experiences before and after the adoption still had a significant impact on his identity.
 Which doesn’t mean his parents disregarded his origins: in fact, it was quite the opposite.